Hayes Common

 Hayes Common is a 79-Hectare (195 acre) area of public open land in Hayes in the London Borough of Bromley.
 It is owned and managed by Bromley Council.
 It is Site of Metropolitan Importance for Nature Conservation, and a small area is part of the Keston and Hayes Commons Site of Special Scientific Interest.
 The common is an area of woodland and heath, crossed by bridleways and footpaths.
-Hayes Common is one of the largest areas of common land in Greater London, with 91.1 ha of protected commons.
+Hayes Common is one of the largest areas of common land in Greater London, with 91.1 ha of protected common.